 Demonstrations on economic and social issues, which broke out across the country in 2011 and 2012, often emphasized their loyalty to the sultan and dissatisfaction with officials.
-However the repeated smearing of protesters as "delinquents" and "vandals" by senior officials, the army's attempts to violently control demands, the manipulation of local identities and tribal issues as a "divide-and-rule" technique and the resulting deepening polarization based on religion and mutual prejudices related to ethno-linguistic identities have reduced the population's trust in the polity and undermined the development of independent organizations and political associations.
-Approval of democracy n/a
+However, the repeated smearing of protesters as "delinquents" and "vandals" by senior officials, the army's attempts to violently control demands, the manipulation of local identities and tribal issues as a "divide-and-rule" technique and the resulting deepening polarization based on religion and mutual prejudices related to ethnolinguistic identities have reduced the population's trust in the polity and undermined the development of autonomous cultural, political and social associations.
+Independent initiatives are disincentivized by the requirement to obtain approval from the Ministry of Social Development, which unfailingly rejects any application deemed too progressive or innovative.
+The social and political activists' difficulty in re-organizing since the Arab Spring and to overcome regional and sectarian mistrusts highlights the success of the regime's strategy of preventing solidarity and coordination between social groups.